-The Charles B. and Janice M. Rosenak Collection is comprised of photography of folk artists and their artwork, as well as oral history interviews with some of these artists.
+The Charles B. and Janice M. Rosenak Collection is comprised of photography of folk artists and their artwork, as well as audio recording featuring some of these artists.
 The photographs were primarily taken by Charles Rosenak, and many of the photographs show Janice and Charles with the artists and looking at artwork.
 The material spans roughly from 1967 to 1988, but the bulk of it is from 1983 to 1988.

 Some of the artist files have a small amount of research material, such as news clippings and drafts of articles for the Rosenak’s books.
 This material is filed with the photographs because there is not enough of it for it to be filed separately.